Chairman since November 2010, Independent Non-executive Director since July 2008

 Mr Garling has over 35 years’ experience in the infrastructure, construction, development and investment sectors.
 He was the Global Head of Infrastructure at AMP Capital Investors, a role he held for nine years.
 Prior to this, Mr Garling was CEO of Tenix Infrastructure and a long-term senior executive at the Lend Lease Group, including five years as CEO of Lend Lease Capital Services.

-Mr Garling is currently the Chairman of Tellus Holdings Limited and Energy Queensland Limited and a Director of Charter Hall Limited, Spotless Group Holdings Limited and the New South Wales electricity distributor, Essential Energy.
-Mr Garling is also the President of Water Polo Australia Limited.
+Mr Garling is currently the Chairman of Tellus Holdings Limited, Energy Queensland Limited and Newcastle Coal Infrastructure Group and a Director of Charter Hall Limited and the NSW electricity distributor, Essential Energy.
+He is a former Director of Spotless Group Holdings Limited and a past President of Water Polo Australia Limited.

 Mr Garling holds a Bachelor of Building from the University of New South Wales and the Advanced Diploma from the Australian Institute of Company Directors.
 He is a Fellow of the Australian Institute of Building, Australian Institute of Company Directors and Institution of Engineers Australia.